boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    Transport Network Slicing:

-   *  The objective of 5G network slicing is to provide dedicated resources of the whole 5G infrastructure to certain users, application, customers or public land mobile network (PLMN), e.g., RAN sharing.
-These resources are from the Transport Network, RAN and CORE Network Functions and the underlying infrastructure.
+   *  The objective of 5G network slicing is to provide dedicated resources of the whole 5G infrastructure to some users/customers, applications, or Public Land Mobile Networks (PLMNs) (e.g., RAN sharing).
+These resources are from the Transport Network, RAN, and CORE Network Functions and the underlying infrastructure.
       {{TS-28.530}} defines 5G network slicing by introducing the concept of Network Slice Subnet (NSS) to represent slices within each of